auraxangelic/libgdx-tts/README.md

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
-Working on desktop and android.
+Available for desktop and android apps.

 ## Releases